graphile/crystal/postgraphile/website/postgraphile/behavior.md

 - `nodeId:insert` - can we insert to the columns represented by this nodeId which represents a table related via foreign key constraint?
 - `nodeId:update` - can we update the columns represented by this nodeId which represents a table related via foreign key constraint?
 - `nodeId:base` - should we add a nodeId input representing this foreign key constraint to the "base" input type?
-- `node` - should this resource implement the GraphQL Global Object Identification specification
+- `type:node` - should the GraphQLObjectType (`type`) this codec represents implement the GraphQL Global Object Identification specification
+- `interface:node` - should the GraphQLInterfaceType (`interface`) this codec
+  represents implement the GraphQL Global Object Identification specification
 - `list` - list (simple collection)
 - `connection` - connection (GraphQL Cursor Pagination Spec)
 - `query:resource:list` - "list" field for a resource at the root Query level